Hand-in Baggies

 • Make sure you complete a hand-in slip listing the materials

 If you want to make use of any money, materials or items during downtime then you must hand them in to GOD at the end of the event.
 Plastic bags are available in GOD for everyone handing in resources.
-You will find a personalized slip for your character in your pack that you collect from GOD.
-You should list everything that you are handing in on the slip and put it in the bag when you hand it in.
+Hand-in slips are also available from GOD.
+You should list everything that you are handing in on the slip and put it in the bag together with any items you are handing in.

 Any money or resources handed in will be available for use automatically for standard downtime actions such as crafting magical items or upgrading a resource.
-If your character needs to take an unusual action - such as using a dose of true liao then you need to email Profound Decisions to make sure that we are aware that you wish to pay for this.
-We will remove the money or resources from your inventory as soon as we are aware that you wish to make a payment.
+If your character is taking an unusual action - such as enacting a mandate then we will remove the resources before downtime is opened.
 If anything is removed from your inventory by us that you did not wish to use in this way then please let us know as quickly as possible.

 Income